edibotopic/edibotopic-website/content/notes/iconic-programming.md

 * `/` gradient
 * `@` atom

+The concept of "resemblance" is not necessarily spatial:

+> The stimulatory effects of coffee resemble that of tea

+> Conceptually, all games share a family resemblance with each other

 ## Why icons?

-I might like to program with icons because they have an immediate conceptual similarity to what I am trying to make.
-I might like to leverage this similarity while still using a keyboard and plain text.
-Whether such a language is readable or effective depends on the language design.
+I might like to program with icons because they have an immediate conceptual similarity to what I am trying to make, and the immediate mechanical simplicity of being typeable by keyboard.

-A needless multiplication of symbols does not need to necessarily result.
+This does not have to result in a needless multiplication of symbols.
 One difficulty would be in selecting a finite set of icons for highly generalisable ideas.
-Ideas like parthood, connection and enclosure are highly general, span many contexts and can be combined in many ways.
+For example, ideas like parthood, connection and enclosure are highly general, span many contexts and can be combined in many ways.

 A language does not need to be fully iconic, but can leverage icons to make abstract concepts more concrete.
 An excellent example here is the use of the